Exhumation and reburial of Richard III of England: Reactions

 Richard Buckley of the University of Leicester Archaeological Services, who said he would "eat his hat" if Richard was discovered, fulfilled his promise by eating a hat-shaped cake baked by a colleague.
+Buckley later said:

-Buckley later said:Cutting-edge research has been used in the project and the work has really only just begun.
+Cutting-edge research has been used in the project and the work has really only just begun.
 The discoveries, such as the very precise carbon dating and medical evidence, will serve as a benchmark for other studies.
 And it is, of course, an incredible story.
 He's a controversial figure; people love the idea he was found under a car park; the whole thing unfolded in the most amazing way.
 You couldn't make it up.

-Some commentators suggested the discovery and subsequent positive exposure and good morale around the city contributed to Leicester City F.C.'s shock Premier League victory in 2016.
-A few days after the burial, Leicester City began a winning streak to take them from bottom of the league to comfortably avoiding relegation, and they went on to win the league the following year.
-Mayor Peter Soulsby said:For too long, people in Leicester have been modest about their achievements and the city they live in.
+A few days after the burial, Leicester City F.C. began a winning streak to take them from bottom of the Premier League to comfortably avoiding relegation, and they went on to win the league the following year.
+Mayor Sir Peter Soulsby said:

+For too long, people in Leicester have been modest about their achievements and the city they live in.
 Now – thanks first to the discovery of King Richard III and the Foxes' phenomenal season – it's our time to step into the international limelight.

 The two events inspired Michael Morpurgo's 2016 children's book, The Fox and the Ghost King, in which the ghost of Richard III promises to help the football team in return for being released from his car park grave.
+In 2022, Stephen Frears directed the British comedy-drama film The Lost King follows Langley's search for King Richard III's body.